 Our ability to compete depends in part upon the strength of our proprietary rights in our technologies, brands and content.
 We rely on a combination of U.S. and foreign patents, copyrights, trademark, trade secret laws and license agreements to establish and protect our intellectual property and proprietary rights.
 The efforts we have taken to protect our intellectual property and proprietary rights may not be sufficient or effective at stopping unauthorized use of our intellectual property and proprietary rights.
 In addition, effective trademark, patent, copyright and trade secret protection may not be available or cost-effective in every country in which our services are made available through the Internet.
 There may be instances where we are not able to fully protect or utilize our intellectual property in a manner that maximizes competitive advantage.
 If we are unable to protect our intellectual property and proprietary rights from unauthorized use, the value of our products may be reduced, which could negatively impact our business.
-Our inability to obtain appropriate protecting our intellectual property and other proprietary rights is expensive and diverts critical managerial resources.
+Our inability to obtain appropriate protections for our intellectual property may also allow competitors to enter our markets and produce or sell the same or similar products.
+In addition, protecting our intellectual property and other proprietary rights is expensive and diverts critical managerial resources.
 If any of the foregoing were to occur, or if we are otherwise unable to protect our intellectual property and proprietary rights, our business and financial results could be adversely affected.